Mark2Mark/variable-font-preview/README.md

   <li>👉 When you've completed the above, just click the <code>"Activate License"</code> button.
 Within a few seconds your product should be activated for full use!</li>
 </ol>

 *) If the window doesn’t show, you can right-click into the Edit Tab (that’s the window where you do your drawings) and in the context menu click <code>"Purchase Variable Font Preview 3"</code>.
+Alternatively you can right click into the plugin’s Preview box and click <code>"Open Registration Window"</code>.

 ## How to enter a coupon
 If you have a coupon, follow these steps to use it for a discount on your purchase: